luchagomez/cashier/Readme.md

 ***TEST 15***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 2 GR1, 4 SR1, and 3 CF1 items are added
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 2 GR1, 4 SR1, and 3 CF1 items are added

 *EXPECTED RESULT*:
  - The freeRule should be applied for GR1 item.